Digital Nomad Life in Saudi Arabia

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

-"My husband chose this place because it is close to his office, and the house is large enough to accomodate us," said one expat in Riyadh.
+"My husband chose this place because it is close to his office, and the house is large enough to accomodate us," remarked one member in Riyadh.

 What do I need to know before moving to Saudi Arabia?